Warrior War of Words

 Theory arguments rarely persuade me, although I have been known to vote for theory.
 I prefer to hear about the point of conflict within the resolution.

 The best advice I can give is to connect the dots in the round.
-If you don't, that means I have to and that means those dots may not connect to where you intended.
-Weigh the round, not just your impacts.
+If you don't, that means if I have to connect arguments to impacts and evaluate both on my own, I may not make connections the way you would like Weigh the round, not just your impacts.

 I've been hearing that nuclear war is going to happen since 1982.
 Just because something is said in a round does not make it true.
 Valid, reasonable positions and evidence are key.
 The impacts of arguments need to be sound and connected.

 In the end, debate is an exercise in discussion, discourse, rhetoric, argumentation and rebuttal.
 Logos, ethos and pathos are vital in the debate arena.
-Have fun!
-Debate decisions are about who debater better in a given moment in time with a given situation.
+Debate decisions are about who debates better in a given moment in time with a given situation.
 You've chosen a remarkable activity to participate in.
+Enjoy the round!

 Praise Jackson Paradigm